Susan571/bios-611/README.md

 https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset/

-Stroke, one type of cardiovascular diseases, is a leading cause of long-term disability and death globally.
-It can be difficult to detect and requires immediate medical attention.
 Our understanding of cardiovascular diseases is still relatively primitive, and only a relatively limited amount of prevention and intervention methods are available.

-The conventional risk factors associated with strokes includes high blood pressure, high cholesterol, diabetes, coronary artery diseases and many other chronic diseases.
-The chosen dataset contains not only many of these risk factors, but also contains some novel attributes, like marriage status, work types (public, private, or self-employed) and residence types (urban and rural).
-It is interesting to explore if these unconventional attributes would have any contribution to predicting one’s likelihood of getting a stoke.
+The conventional risk factors associated with cardiovascular diseases includes biographical data(age, gender, height, weight), high systolic blood pressure, high diastolic blood pressure, high cholesterol, high glucose and many other chronic diseases.
+The chosen dataset(<https://www.kaggle.com/datasets/sulianova/cardiovascular-disease-dataset/>) contains not only many of these risk factors, but also contains some novel attributes, like physical activity status, smoking status, and alcohol intake from 70000 patiences.
+It is interesting to explore if these unconventional attributes would have any contribution to predicting one's likelihood of getting a cardiovascular disease.

 A data cleaning step and explorative data analysis (EDA) will be performed first to see the structure of the dataset, the levels of the discrete (categorical) variables, and the distribution of the continuous variables.
 Also, data visualization could help to identify strong relationship between the covariates, if any.
 After performing an initial explorative data analysis and visualization, the dataset is analyzed with Linear Discriminant Analysis, Logistic regression, and AdaBoost.
 The fit is then compared and discussed.
 We can then see if the interesting novel attributes truly have an influence or not.

-In summary, it would be an interesting exercise to explore the potential covariates that can predict the likelihood of getting strokes.
+In summary, it would be an interesting exercise to explore the potential covariates that can predict the likelihood of getting a cardiovascular disease.

 Using This Repository
 =====================